 District Court does not have jurisdiction over actions which involve title to property, foreclosure of mortgage, enforcement of a lien on real property, false imprisonment, libel slander, malicious prosecution, a person in his/her capacity as executor or administrator of an estate.
 Forms are not available.
 The civil filing fee is $83.00.

-In Small Claims, the jurisdictional amount involved must be $5,000 or less.
-A plaintiff requesting damages in excess of $5,000 may still file a small claim, but by doing so waives the right to recover anything in excess of the jurisdictional amount.
+In Small Claims, the jurisdictional amount involved must be $10,000 or less for a natural person.
+A plaintiff requesting damages in excess of $5,000 or $10,000 may still file a small claim, but by doing so waives the right to recover anything in excess of the jurisdictional amount.

 Small Claims is a venue where legal technicalities are relaxed.
 A person or business can easily navigate the legal process without hiring an attorney.
 There are no juries, and attorneys are not allowed to represent either party unless permission is granted by a judge.